Bad Catalytic Converter Symptoms: Breaking Down The 8 Issues

-If your beloved car is showing catalytic converter problems, you may want to know that can I drive a car with a bad catalytic converter or not and how long can I drive with bad catalytic converter.
+If your beloved car is showing catalytic converter problems, you may wonder ‘can I drive a car with a bad catalytic converter’ or ‘how long can I drive with bad catalytic converter’.
 Here is the answer for you.

 A Bad Catalytic Converter Can Be Driven Indefinitely